GIVT: Generative Infinite-Vocabulary Transformers: Results

 \subsection{Image generation}

-\fakeparagraph{VAE latent space} In Fig.~\ref{fig:kl_abl} we show how varying the weight $\beta$ of the KL term affects (i) the VAE reconstruction FID and (ii) the sampling FID of a Base-size GIVT-Causal trained on the corresponding latent sequence.
-For (i), increasing $\beta$ leads to worse reconstruction FID since the VAE can store less information in the latent.
-It shifts more of the modeling effort to the VAE decoder, so that the decoder becomes gradually more generative, which affects sampling quality (see \cite[Sec., 7]{tschannen2018recent} for an extensive discussion).
+\fakeparagraph{VAE latent space} In Fig.~\ref{fig:kl_abl} we show how varying the weight $\beta$ of the KL term affects 1) the VAE reconstruction FID and 2) the sampling FID of a Base-size GIVT-Causal trained on the corresponding latent sequence.
+For 1), increasing $\beta$ leads to worse reconstruction FID since the VAE can store less information in the latent.
+It shifts more of the modeling effort to the VAE decoder, so that the decoder becomes gradually more generative, which affects sampling quality (see \cite[Sec.~7]{tschannen2018recent}\cite{rombach2021high} for more discussion).

-For (ii), we see the opposite trend: increasing $\beta$ leads to decreased (better) sampling FID for GIVT models trained on the latent sequence.
+For 2), we see the opposite trend: increasing $\beta$ leads to decreased (better) sampling FID for GIVT models trained on the latent sequence.
 Arguably, this is because the VAE latent sequence more closely follows the Gaussian prior, and hence becomes easier for the GIVT to model.
-Note, however, that reconstruction FID lower-bounds the sampling FID, so one should chose a VAE with reconstruction FID smaller than the desired sampling FID.
-For this reason, we chose $\beta = 5 \cdot 10^{-5}$ for the VAE used in our main models, which obtains a reconstruction FID of 3.66 (note that our best GIVT-Causal model has sampling FID 4.29, see Table~\ref{tab:fid_results}).
-Finally, we see that the latent dimension $d$ has quite a small impact on reconstruction and sampling FID.
+Finally, increasing the number of mixtures $k$ initially reduces the sampling FID substantially, reaching a plateau at $k=16$.
+We hence set $k=16$ and $\beta=5 \cdot 10^{-5}$ by default, and use a VAE with $\beta=10^{-5}$ for the larger (-L) GIVT models.
+We emphasize that it is common in the literature to explore and tune hyper-parameters such as $\beta$ or analogously the vocab size and commitment loss in VQ \cite[Table~5]{esser2020taming} \cite[Table~8]{rombach2021high}\cite{peebles2022scalable}\cite[Fig.~3]{mentzer2023finite}.